-Planning intranet navigation and information architecture is very similar to that of a house.
+Planning intranet navigation and information architecture are very similar to that of a house.
 When planning an intranet, one can ask very similar questions, such as:

 - How many Sites will the intranet need?

-- How may Applications will each Site need?
+- How many Applications will each Site need?